wavemotion-dave/ColecoDS/README.md

 -----------------------
 The Memotech MTX runs at 4MHz which is faster than the Colecovision (and MSX, M5, SG, etc).
 This is reasonably well emulated - though the sound is not perfect due to some CTC chip timing differences from real hardware.
 Also, only about 65% of the games load and run properly - some games use more complex loaders and are not well supported by ColecoDS.
 Sometimes you will have to run a [a1] or [a2] alternate dump of a game to get it to run properly.
 Of the two types (.mtx and .run), the .RUN files are generally better supported - seek those out (the excellent MEMU MTX emulator has a good selection).

-The MTX emulated is a base MTX-500 system with 32K of RAM... plus an extra 16K of ram in the 4000h bank.
-This isn't a "standard" MTX machine but it allows a few more playable games that need to load into the lower 16K of RAM (Mecha8, Zombie Near, Kung Fu 64, etc).
+The MTX emulated is a base MTX-512 system with 64K of RAM...
+This should allow most games to run.

 Once the game is loaded into memory you will be sitting at the BASIC prompt.
 At this prompt you need to LOAD "" (if .MTX) or RUN the game (if .RUN).
 I've made this simple - just hit the DS **START** key to enter the proper command automatically.